 To the left of the entrance of the Vijaya Vitthala Temple is a path that leads to the edge of the Tungabhadra River.
 This is a great place to end a busy day of sightseeing and to catch the sunset!

+I hope this Hampi travel guide has inspired you to visit this amazing UNESCO World Heritage Site.
 Have you visited any of these 10 places to see in Hampi?
 Tell me about it in the comments section below!

 Pin this for later!